 - Balance transfer fees: If you’re opening a new card for debt consolidation, don’t be fooled by a 0% APR offer for the first few months.
 There’s often an additional one-time fee of around 3-5% of the transfer balance, too.
 Before you commit to the new card, be sure to understand how much the transfer fees are and if there’s a way to have them waived.

 Ignoring High or Changing Interest Rates

 At an average interest rate of 16% in May 2021, credit card rates tend to be fairly high compared to secured debts and other types of unsecured loans.
 Of course, interest rates change based on the borrower.
-So those with lower credit scores will be viewed as riskier to lenders and therefore end up paying higher interest.
+So those folks with higher credit scores will typically get better interest rates.

 When thinking about interest rates, you’ll want to know how rates may change following an introductory offer.
 Companies can lure you in with the promise of 0% APR for the first 12 months.
 But after those 12 months are up, and you’re carrying a balance, they’ll hit you with high-interest charges.